yunusdasdelen/Geo468E-Personal-Homework/README.md

 -Band5 (NIR)

 # NDVI Calculations
+The NDVI is a vegetation index commonly used for measures of environmental impact measurement, agricultural assessment, and land use transition.
 NDVI measures the difference between red and near-infrared (NIR) light reflectance from vegetation to create a photosynthetic creatures.